Bruin-Entrepreneurs/main-2018/README.md

 -Ratio problem when changing the size of view (mobile specifically) -make quotes more professional on get involved
--make buildings or vehicles move on the main page DONE
+-make buildings or vehicles move on the main page DONE -marketing advertisement that our new website is up